APhan1337/Resume/README.md

   -	Volunteer-based program where high school students share their scientific knowledge and passion in a series of 2-3 hands-on experiments and lectures.
 Objective was to enhance scientific knowledge of active, young minds
   -	Communicate workshop plans with colleagues, research experiments, and deliver lectures/experiments to Elementary students

+## Projects
+- **2048**
+  - Adaptation of popular iOS game in Java
+  - Utilizes Java GUI.
+Incorporated a two-dimensional ArrayList to create a grid, that calls methods from other separate classes responsible for different roles (tile spawning, game logic, color, etc.)

 ## Additional Information
 **Interests**: Swimming, Space, Robotics, Virtual and Augmented Reality, Artificial Intelligence, Video Games, Drawing, and Graphic design

 **Skills**: knowledge in Adobe Photoshop, After Effects, Premiere Pro, Cinema 4D, Microsoft Office, and PC building | American Red Cross Certified, AED, CPR, and Advanced First Aid